About This Trip

 Today we’ll enjoy another morning snorkeling in the park.
 After lunch, we will head to La Paz.
 The scenic drive (2-3 hours) takes us along the foot of the Sierra de la Laguna Biosphere Reserve.
 We’ll have time along the way to stop and look at local fauna and visit one of the quaint small towns.
 Overnight at Hotel Catedral in La Paz.
 (B,L,D)

-Day 5: Snorkel with Whale Sharks and Visit Hidden Beaches of Balandra Bay
+Day 5: Whale Shark Snorkeling in La Paz and Visits to Hidden Beaches of Balandra Bay

 Day 6: Whale Sharks and Walking Tour of La Paz